-Peter was right: false teachers had arisen from among the church (2 Pe 2:1).
+False teachers had arisen from among the church.
 Now some people were teaching that Jesus wasn’t human, denying that He was the true Messiah.
 It was probably easier to get away with than it ever had been: the apostles were growing older, and churches were springing up all over the Roman Empire.

 Plus these teachers claimed to be Christians, which would have been very troubling for the young churches to hear.
 Whom can they believe, and how can they evaluate new teachers as they come?

-The apostle John has the answers.
-He’s been with Jesus; he’s seen Jesus die (Jn 19:26); he’s seen the empty tomb (Jn 20:4–5).
-John knows the truth, and so he writes a letter to help the church know how to tell the children of God from the impostors.
+The author of 1 John has the answers.
+He knows the truth, and so he writes a letter to help the church know how to tell the children of God from the impostors.
+(Who is this author?
+The church has debated this for centuries, but traditionally it’s attributed to John, the son of Zebedee.
+We’ll call the author “John” for this article.)

 John combats false teaching with absolutes: truth and lies, light and darkness, love and hate, sin and righteousness, Christ and antichrist.
 He shows the church how to tell if they are children of God and how to tell if a teacher is trying to deceive them.